schedjoules/iOS-SDK/connect.md

 ##Submit auto-renewable subscriptions to iTunes Connect
-Unfortunately it is not possible to use Apple's Application Uploader to add subscriptions to Connect, so you manually have to add auto-renewable subscriptions to Connect.
+It's not possible to use Apple's Application Uploader to add subscriptions to Connect, so you manually have to add auto-renewable subscriptions to Connect.

 To get the information you need to enter in Connect go to: